qubard/mcidle-python/README.md

 - Some servers use something like `TCP shield` which can detect if you're using a proxy (use wireshark to see the endpoint you connect to) which stops you from connecting.

 - If you run this on some VPS providers your ip range might be blocked and you won't be able to connect

+- If you get hit by a mob off a cliff and it requires your gravity to be ticked then you'll be considered flying and kicked

 # TODOs
 - Avoid destroying/recreating threads since it is very bug prone
 - handle `UpdateBlockEntity`